[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 minutes to install all the packages.

-Building HPCToolkit requires GNU gcc/g++ version 7.3 or later.
+Building HPCToolkit requires GNU gcc/g++ version 8.x or later with C++17 support.
 By default, spack uses the latest available version of gcc, but you can specify a different compiler, if one is available.

 Spack uses a separate file, compilers.yaml